anotherkaizhang/MGPMS/README.md

 PyTorch, pandas, matplotlib (for visualization) and all of their respective dependencies.

-### Running the tests

-After installing, you can optionally run the test suite with

-	py.test

-from the command line while in the repo's main directory.

-## Running Experiments

-Experiments are run using Docker containers built off of the [floydhub](https://github.com/floydhub/dl-docker) deep learning Docker images.
-DeepSurv can be run on either the CPU or the GPU with nvidia-docker.

-All experiments are in the `DeepSurv/experiments/` directory.

-To run an experiment, define the experiment name as an environmental variable `EXPRIMENT`and run the docker-compose file.
-Further details are in the `DeepSurv/experiments/` directory.

 ## Input Dataset Format

 Training DeepSurv can be done in a few lines.